NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/F/flaying-knife.md

 weight: 1
 value: "480"
 subvalue: "gp"
+group: "Knife"
 invest:
 usage: "held in one hand "
 license: "ORC"
 identify:
-description: "This long, thin +1 striking [[Equipment/Wounding|Wounding]] dagger has a smooth edge on one side and a serrated edge on the other.
-Its persistent bleed damage comes from slicing away long strips of the target's flesh, and it deals 1d8 bleed on a hit instead of 1d6.
+description: "This long, thin [[Weapon Potency (+1)|+1]] [[striking]] [[Wounding]] [[dagger]] has a smooth edge on one side and a serrated edge on the other.
+Its persistent bleed damage comes from slicing away long strips of the target's flesh, and it deals `dice: 1d8` 1d8 bleed on a hit instead of 1d6.
 A creature takes a -2 status penalty to saving throws against diseases for as long as it has persistent bleed damage from this knife."
 powerTitle1:
 actionEconomy1:
 type1: